andrewgilliland/CleanCode/5-formatting/README.md

 ### Vertical Openness Between Concepts

+Group of lines represent a complete thought.
+Use blank lines separating functions, imports, package declarations, etc.

 ### Vertical Density

+Lines of code that are tightly related should appear vertically dense.
+Avoid extra useless space (and comments).

 ### Vertical Distance

+Concepts in your code that are related to each other should be relatively close.
+Vertical separation can be a measure of how important concept are to each other.

 #### Variable Declaration

+Variable declarations should be as close as possible to where they are used.

 #### Instance variables

+Declare instances variables at the top of the class.

 #### Dependent Functions

+If one function calls another, they should be close.
+The caller should be above the callee.

 #### Conceptual Affinity

+The stronger the affinity, the less vertical space.

 ### Vertical Ordering

+Function call dependencies point in a downward direction.

 ## Horizontal Formatting